jquery/learn.jquery.com/page/code-organization/deferreds/examples.md

 ```

 This is a very coupled solution.
 If you want to add some other action,
 you have to edit the bind code or just duplicate it all.
-If you don&rsquo;t,
+If you don't,
 your only option is to test for `buttonClicked` and you may lose that new
 action because the `buttonClicked` variable may be false and your new code
 may never be executed.